Last Updated on February 2, 2022

 Setting up the ProLaw software becomes extremely easy when the user takes the help of professionals for the process.
 Whether you are using in-house servers for other software or using a private cloud setup for the ProLaw, you have to hire a professional to take care of the who.
 In the case of ProLaw, the IT professional you have hired will install and set up the SQL server and the software itself.

-A cloud-based service provider will be required as well to set up ProLaw on the private cloud.
+A cloud-based service provider will also be required to set up ProLaw on the private cloud.
 As long as ProLaw support is concerned, to move the software from one platform to another, you will need assistance from the ProLaw team.

-If you are choosing to host ProLaw on the private cloud and hiring a service provider for the same, you must be assured that the service provider is experienced in implementing, hosting, and supporting ProLaw.
-Also, the software company and the service provider must go well with each other so that all issues arising from either side could be resolved easily without pointing fingers.
+Suppose you choose to host ProLaw on the private cloud and hire a service provider for the same.
+In that case, you must be assured that the service provider is experienced in implementing, hosting, and supporting ProLaw.
+Also, the software company and the service provider must go well with each other so that all issues arising from either side can be resolved quickly without pointing fingers.

 Hosting ProLaw in Private cloud

-One of the major benefits of hosting any software in a private cloud is that you do not have to worry about the expenses of hiring a dedicated IT professional for managing your in-house servers.
-This is definitely costly and time-taking which affects the overall performance of your work.
+One of the significant benefits of hosting any software in a private cloud is that you do not have to worry about the expenses of hiring a dedicated IT professional to manage your in-house servers.
+This is costly and time-taking, which affects the overall performance of your work.
 Earlier, you had to buy a server to host ProLaw but now hosting is possible in the private cloud.

 ProLaw cloud is more efficient, less time-consuming, and has many benefits over traditional in-house server setup, which is why the private cloud is gaining more popularity.

 Also, with the help of a private cloud, you can host all your firm’s software without having to manage servers.
 All your software from Prolaw, Microsoft Office, Adobe, etc., can be hosted on the private cloud, and all the documents and data related to those software and your firm can be efficiently managed on the same cloud.
-This makes all your tools available everywhere which can be accessed from anywhere you or your employees want.
+This makes all your tools available everywhere, accessed from anywhere you or your employees want.